CU-DBMI-Peds/phoenix/python/README.md

 * ["International Consensus Criteria for Pediatric Sepsis and Septic Shock"](doi:10.1001/jama.2024.0179) by Schlapbach, Watson, Sorce, et al. (2024).

 ## Phoenix Criteria
-A patient is consided septic if they have a suspected (or proven) infection with at total Phoenix score of at least two points.
+A patient is consider septic if they have a suspected (or proven) infection with at total Phoenix score of at least two points.
 The Phoenix score is the sum of the scores from four organ dysfunction scores: